Coding4ufn/doc/articles/kickoff/index.md

 modules:
   # This one triggers buy and sell signals randomly
   algorithm: insights.algorithms.dummy.Random
-  # This manager simply allocate a constant amount for each opportunity it receives
+  # This manager simply allocate a constant number of stocks
   manager: insights.managers.linear.Constant
   # The data will be fetched from Yahoo finance
   backtest: insights.sources.backtest.yahoo.YahooPrices